felipesoberon/ASHRAE241-WR/README.md

 Program Overview
 ----------------

+**model.py**
+- Contains the **core functions** and definitions for the simulation model, including occupancy parameters, random sampling of variables, and calculations of quanta emission rate (QER), infection probability, and equivalent clean airflow (ECAi).
+- All simulation scripts rely on this module to implement the methodology from the Jones et al. (2025) publication.

 **qer.py**
 - Samples and plots the distributions of all parameters used in the Quanta Emission Rate (QER) calculation for a selected occupancy category.